AleTorres2k/AleTorres2k/README.md

 - 👋 Hi, I’m Alejandro.
 - 👀 I’m interested in learning all days new concepts.
-- 🌱 I’m currently learning to develop mobile applications.
+- Software web and mobile developer.

 <!---
 AleTorres2k/AleTorres2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.